cmwen/private-chat-hub-v3/docs/OPINIONATED_DEFAULTS.md

 # Opinionated Defaults

-Sensible defaults for common Android app requirements.
-This document explains what's pre-configured and how to customize.
+Sensible defaults for common Flutter app requirements.
+This document explains what's pre-configured and how to customize, including Android-specific paths where relevant.

 ---